modernham/Fail2NetworkBan/README.md

 1. You must enable the top level firewall for your Proxmox hypervisor This can typically be done by navigating to:  Datacenter -> Firewall -> Options -> Firewall Checked

-Also note, you must have a port open for communication with the client if the fireall is not  set to "Accept" , By default this is port 1514
+Also note, you must have a port open for communication with the client if the firewall is not  set to "Accept" , By default this is port 1514

 2. You must have a working fail2ban install that obtains valid IPs already.
 Refer to this link if you need help with this: https://www.plesk.com/blog/various/using-fail2ban-to-secure-your-server/